hraberg/shen.clj/README.markdown

 ### Known Issues

-* shen-tuples created with @p prints as empty string (or list).
-They are absvectors, which are Java arrays.
+* absvectors prints as empty string (or list).
+They are Java arrays.
 * defmacro registers the macro, but it doesn't get defined when evaluating the null package form.